-Alabama’s basic speeding law prohibits driving at a speed greater than is “reasonable and prudent under the conditions and having regard to the actual and potential hazards then existing.”
+Alabama's basic speeding law prohibits driving at a speed greater than is "reasonable and prudent under the conditions and having regard to the actual and potential hazards then existing."
 In other words, motorists must always drive at a safe speed.
-What a safe speed is will depend on the circumstances.
-For instance, 55 miles per hour might be safe on a bright, sunny day.
-But if it’s dark and the road is wet, going 55 miles per hour could be dangerous and a violation of the basic speeding law.
+As noted above, a safe speed on a certain roadway depends on the current conditions.

 There's no trick to how Alabama's absolute speed limits work: If the absolute speed limit is 55 miles per hour and you drive faster than that, you've violated the law.
 Unless otherwise posted, Alabama's absolute speed limits prohibit motorists from driving faster than: